Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Experiments

 \subsection{Effect of Distribution Discrepancy (RQ3)}

 In this section, we explore the effect of distribution discrepancy between the source and target networks on domain adaptation.
-We define common attribute rate between the source and target networks as $R_a=\frac{|\mathcal{X}^s\cap \mathcal{X}^t|}{|\mathcal{X}^s\cup \mathcal{X}^t|}$, and we randomly delete some of the common attributes of two networks to change $R_a$ in the experiments.
+We define common attribute rate between the source and target networks as $R_a=\frac{|\mathcal{X}^s\cap \mathcal{X}^t|}{|\mathcal{X}^s\cup \mathcal{X}^t|}$.
+When calculating $R_a$, the number of union attributes is fixed to be the one provided in Table~\ref{tab-dataset}, that is, 6775.
+In the experiments, we vary $R_a$ by randomly deleting some of the common attributes of two networks.
 Lower $R_a$ means larger distribution discrepancy.
-We conduct multi-label classification on tasks with Citationv1 as target with varying $R_a$ in the unsupervised setting where the source training rate is 10\%, and compare the performance of GCN, AdaGCN and AdaIGCN.
+We conduct multi-label classification under unsupervised setting, with the source training rate set as 10\%.
+GCN, AdaGCN, and AdaIGCN are evaluated in transfer tasks where Citationv1 serves as the target network.
+In transfer tasks, “DBLPv7$\rightarrow$Citationv1” and “ACMv9$\rightarrow$Citationv1”, the initial common attribute rates are 55.84\% and 63.25\%, respectively.

 Figure~\ref{common_attrb_rate} displays the experimental results when $R_a$ ranges from 10\% to 50\%.
 Both AdaGCN and AdaIGCN consistently outperform GCN across all common attribute rates for both transfer tasks.
 More specifically, AdaGCN achieves 22.88\% and 24.93\% relative gains on Micro-F1 and Macro-F1 scores respectively over GCN for DBLPv7$\rightarrow$Citationv1, and 9.02\% and 14.56\% for ACMv9$\rightarrow$Citationv1.
 It demonstrates that the adversarial domain adaptation component contributes to the classification performance even when the source and target networks only share a very small proportion of attributes.
 Besides, AdaIGCN performs better than AdaGCN consistently, which further confirms that the IGCN layer can learn better node representations for domain adaptation.
-In summary, the proposed methods are very robust and can work well under large distribution discrepancy between the source and target networks, which enables their applications for solving a wide range of real-world problems.
+In summary, the proposed methods are very robust and can work well with large distribution shifts between the source and target networks, which enables their applications for a wide range of real-world problems.